-If you live in an area that frequently experiences severe weather storms, it’s important to know how to prepare for hail damage on your roof.
+If you live in an area that frequently experiences severe weather storms, it’s essential to know how to prepare for hail damage on your roof.
 Roofing shingles are your home’s first line of defense against storms, and although they typically do a great job, age, size of hail, and the frequency of storms will eventually cause them to fail.

 Prepare Your Home Before The Storm

-- Know and understand what your insurance carrier will cover and what your deductible is: A typical homeowner’s insurance policy will cover some, if not all, of the cost to repair or replace your roof, windows and decks that are damaged by a hail storm.
-You are also able to get a specific policy for hail damage that will offer more extensive coverage.
+- Know and understand what your insurance carrier will cover and what your deductible is: A typical homeowner’s insurance policy will cover some, if not all, of the cost to repair or replace your roof, windows, and decks that are damaged by a hail storm.
+You can also get a specific policy for hail damage that will offer more extensive coverage.
 You want to ensure that your policy includes replacement cost value (RCV) and look into having a code endorsement on your policy, which will pay for all required codes based on your municipality and current code standards.
 Talk to your insurance agent for more information and to better understand your policy.

 Look for Damage After the Storm